 What is your opinion concerning the points of the other group(s)?
 Would you like to add something?
 Do you totally disagree on a certain point?

-Does some point have special interest for you?
+Is some point of special interest for you?
 What role does "age" play in the communications in this group?